Relationship Counseling: Couples Therapy Vs. Marriage Counseling

 Medically reviewed by Arianna Williams, LPC, CCTP

 If you and your partner are facing challenges in your relationship with each other, you may feel the need for the advice or perspective of a third person.
-When there’s a conflict between two people, the input of someone who isn’t directly involved in the relationship can be helpful.
-It’s one reason that many couples of all genders and sexual orientations, including married couples, choose to seek guidance from a relationship counselor.
+When there’s a conflict between two people when it comes to relationships, the input of someone who isn’t directly involved in the relationship can be helpful.
+It’s one reason that many couples of all genders and sexual orientations, including married couples, choose to seek guidance from a relationship counselor through therapy.

 Mental health professionals trained as a clinical psychologist, licensed clinical social workers, or family therapists can offer advice and expertise to couples in all kinds of romantic relationships.
-In traditional therapy, couples meet with a therapist in person and discuss the issues they are dealing with.
-However, many therapy services now offer online relationship therapy services as well.
+In traditional therapy, couples meet with a therapist in person and can discuss the issues in relationships that they are dealing with.
+However, many therapy services now offer online relationship therapy services for couples as well.

 For long distance relationships or those in remote locations who don’t have a local therapist, online therapy can provide the same kind of help through phone calls and video, making it easy to find the services of a trained professional.
 A free consultation is often available either in person or online, so couples can find the right person they’ll be comfortable working with before committing to their process.